 Shey Palace can be seen in the distance.

 Thiksey is one of the largest monasteries in Ladakh.
-It’s also a great place to spend time acclimatizing and experiencing Buddhist culture.
+It’s also a great place to experience Buddhist culture and spend time acclimatizing.

 We camped with this view of Stakna Monastery, and spent the evening watching the prayer flags flutter in the wind.